thinred/ipfilt/README.md

     cat /var/log/nginx/access.log | ipfilt

+You can also "geolocate" a single address like that:

+    $ echo 8.8.8.8 | ipfilt
+    8.8.8.8 {Mountain View, US}

 You will need GeoIP database from MaxMind and associated library.
 If you are using Debian, it is as simple as: